bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

 # Digital Pins
 <p> Two digital pin headers are along the top.
 These are the Digital Inputs or Outputs pins that are used to control a relay,
     blink an LED, switches or connect to more complex components.
 They use 5V for HIGH signals, and 0V for LOW signals.
-The maximum current per pin is 40mA. </p>
+The maximum current per pin is 40mA, but the recommended is 20mA. </p>
 <p> Starting from the right ... </p>

 +  The two pins labelled 0 (RX) and 1 (TX) are the two Serial pins that are used to send data to and from the Arduino to the USB-Serial translator chip.